-I hold a BS in Microbiology with a minor in Biology from Penn State and have worked on research projects in a variety of areas: virology (Kaposi’s scarcoma-associated herpesvirus), bacteriology (Bordetella pertussis, i.e., whooping cough), tissue culture (stem cells and other models), and reproductive endocrinology.
-I also hold a masters degree in English from North Carolina State.
+I hold a BS in Microbiology with a minor in Biology from Penn State and have worked on research projects in a variety of areas: virology (Kaposi’s scarcoma-associated herpesvirus), bacteriology (Bordetella pertussis, i.e., whooping cough), tissue culture (stem cells and other models, including HeLa cells), and reproductive endocrinology.
+I also hold an MA in English from North Carolina State.

 My CV is available here.

 PhD candidate in English, University of California, Davis (summer 2019).
 Dissertation: Ruptures: Life Without Germs in the Microbiome Era.

 MA in English, North Carolina State University (2011).
 Thesis: “The Embodied Sublime in Joseph Priestley’s The History and Present State of Electricity.”

 BS in Microbiology and Minor in Biology, The Pennsylvania State University and Schreyer Honors College (2007).
 Thesis: “Construction and phenotypic characterization of an alternative sigma factor E mutant in Bordetella bronchiseptica strain RB50.”

 “‘La vie Impossible”: Germfree Life in the Microbiome Era.”
 Forthcoming in Practices of Speculation: Modeling, Embodiment, Figuration, ed.
 Jeanne Cortiel, Christine Hanke, Jan Hutta, and Colin Milburn.
 Transcript Verlag, forthcoming in 2019.

 "Are Clusters Races?
 A Discussion of the Rhetorical Appropriation of Rosenberg et al.'s “Genetic Structure of Human Populations."
 Philosophy, Theory, and Practice in Biology 9.12 (2017).